postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/datadog.md

 Postman is now a Datadog Technology Partner.
 Postman’s Integration is listed on Datadog’s Integrations page.
 To enable the partnership, the metrics being emitted by Postman have been renamed as described above.

 If you have previously created any integrations, you must update them to take the advantage of the integration listing on Datadog.
-To update existing integrations:

 1. Go to the [Post monitoring results](https://go.postman.co/integrations/service/datadog/monitor_run_datadog) page.